microsoft/BotBuilder-Samples/experimental/adaptive-dialog/docs/recognizers-rules-steps-reference.md

 ```

 ## Inputs
-_Inputs_ are wrappers around [prompts][2] that you can use in an adaptive dialog step to ask and collect a piece of input from user, validate and accept it into memory.
+_Inputs_ are wrappers around [prompts][2] that you can use in an adaptive dialog step to ask and collect a piece of input from a user, validate and accept it into memory.
 Inputs include these pre-built features:
 - Accepts a property to bind to the new [state management][6] scopes.
 - Performs existential check before prompting.
 - Grounds input to the specified property if the input from user matches the type of entity expected.